Farah-H/jokes_webapp/README.md

         - Private Subnet
             - Contains db instances
             - NACL allows MongoDB and SSH from Admin
+        - route tables, route associations and security groups are all explicitly defined.
     - Scaling
         - ELB set up for app and db instances
         - Scaling Up and Down policies for both db and app instances for both >60% and <10% CPU usage which trigger autoscaling